Suzhou: Topography

+Hydrology

+The ancient city of Suzhou is renowned for its intricate network of rivers, canals, and densely clustered lakes.
+Notable water bodies include Taihu Lake (太湖) and Caohu Lake (漕湖) in the west; Dianshan Lake (淀山湖) and Chenghu Lake (澄湖) in the east; Kuncheng Lake (昆承湖) in the north; and Yangcheng Lake (阳澄湖), Jinji Lake (金鸡湖), and Dushu Lake (独墅湖) in the central region.
+The Yangtze River and the Grand Canal traverse the city's northern area.
+Water from Taihu Lake flows northward into the Yangtze River and eastward through the Dianmao wetlands (淀泖地区) into the Huangpu River, while the Grand Canal enters from the west at Wangting (望亭) and exits southward at Shengze (盛泽).
+Historically, the "Three Rivers" (三江) drained directly to the sea, but today their waters merge into the Huangpu River, forming Suzhou's three major hydrological systems.
+Crisscrossed by countless waterways, Suzhou is celebrated as the “Water Capital”, “Aquatic City”, and “Jiangnan Water Town”, famously dubbed the “Venice of the East” in the 13th-century The Travels of Marco Polo.

 Climate

 Suzhou has a four-season humid subtropical climate with hot, humid summers and cool, cloudy, damp winters with occasional snowfall (Köppen climate classification Cfa).
-Northwesterly winds blowing from Siberia during winter can cause temperatures to fall below freezing at night, while southerly or southwesterly winds during the summer can push temperatures above 35 °C. The hottest temperature recorded since 1951 was at 41.0 °C on 7 August 2013, and the lowest at −9.8 °C on 16 January 1958.
+Northwesterly winds blowing from Siberia during winter can cause temperatures to fall below freezing at night, while southerly or southwesterly winds during the summer can push temperatures above 35 °C. The average annual temperature is 17.2 °C. The hottest temperature recorded since 1951 at Wuzhong District was at 41.0 °C on 7 August 2013, and the lowest at −9.8 °C on 16 January 1958.

 Cityscape and environment

 Classical Gardens of Suzhou

 Suzhou is famous for its over 60 Classical Gardens, collectively a UNESCO World Heritage Site.
 The city has the most UNESCO-recognized gardens in the world.

 The Humble Administrator's Garden and Lingering Garden are among the four most famous classical gardens in China.
 The Canglang Pavilion, Lion Grove Garden, Humble Administrator's Garden and Lingering Garden, respectively representing the garden styles of traditional architecture are called the four most famous gardens in Suzhou.
 Other gardens inscribed on the World Heritage List include the Couple's Retreat Garden, the Garden of Cultivation, and the Retreat and Reflection Garden.
-Five Peaks Garden which dates to the Ming dynasty (1522-1566) is also located in the Suzhou.
+Five Peaks Garden which dates to the Ming dynasty (1522–1566) is also located in the Suzhou.
 Ming painter Wen Boren established his home on the site.
 The original name was Qiayin Shanfang and the garden is located at Changmin West Street.